symbuzzer/fork-Shizuku/README.md

 ## Translations

 You can always add the language you want by sending a PR.
+Many of the translations were chicken-translated, so all except English and Turkish have been removed.

 ## License